 - If suspended coaches or players disregard stated penalties, when properly notified by the League Director, the team is to be permanently suspended from league competition for one full calendar year beginning immediately after the violation.

 - If necessary, suspensions will carry over into the next season.

 3. Use of Tobacco, Alcohol or Illegal Drugs

 Smoking, drinking alcoholic beverages and using illegal drugs are strictly forbidden and are grounds for immediate termination.

 4. Parent or Fan Behavior

-If objectionable parent or fan behavior becomes a continuing occurrence it can result in the league director having the offending team(s) conducting their games with a closed gym.
-This means that only team members, their coaches, and female chaperons are permitted on the premises.
+- If objectionable parent or fan behavior becomes a continuing occurrence it can result in the league director having the offending team(s) conducting their games with a closed gym.
+This means that only team members, their coaches, and school officials are permitted on the premises.